carinath/ubb-norcat-norms/README.md

 * Removing ISBD-punctuation
 * Other small functions not mentioned (see the code for a full overview)

 **Note: The norms cannot be used as an alternative to cataloging.
-A lot of repetative actions are automated, but the norms does not check if the data in the imported record are correct.
+A lot of repetative actions are automated, but the norms does not check if the data in imported records are correct.
 All records must still be controlled by a skilled professional ;-)**

 ## How to use ubb-norcat-norms